mrryanjohnston/validatejson/README.md

         validatejson '{ "foo": [ 1, 2, "Bar!" ] }'
 ```

-To validate a string of potention json, pass it as the first argument:
+To validate a string of potential json, pass it as the first argument:

 ```
 $ ./validatejson '{ "foo": [ 1, 2, "Bar!" ] }'